 The first exhibition in the Garrison Chapel was the School of Traditional Arts' Annual Degree Show.
 More information can be found here.

-Our exhibition inspired by London Craft Week will run from the 5th of October to the 25th of October (inclusive).
-More info here.
+Our exhibition inspired by London Craft Week, "Teaching Arts and Crafts at The Prince's Foundation" ran from 5th October to 22nd October (inclusive).

-Our next show (to be announced) will run from the 8th of November to the 19th of December (inclusive).
+Our next show (to be announced) will run from 8th November to 17th December (inclusive).

 The Garrison Chapel, Chelsea Barracks, 8 Garrison Square London, SW1W 8BG

 For information on future events and exhibitions please come back soon.

 Tel : 07918 280152

 Email : email@example.com